 New Energy: SLUCare Physician Group

-February is an idea time to consider how matters of the heart relate to your health, and physical intimacy is a big part of that.
+February is an ideal time to consider how matters of the heart relate to your health, and physical intimacy is a big part of that.
 Men and women both experience medical issues that can disrupt their relationships, but SLUCare physicians offer effective ways to restore healthy balance to your love life.

 “The two most common issues I see in women are low libido and painful intercourse,” says SLUCare obstetrician and gynecologist Dr. Becky Kaufman Lynn, who practices at SSM Health St. Mary’s Hospital.
 “The two can be related, and both can be caused by a number of things, so it’s important to have a thorough and open conversation with your doctor about treating them.”